AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

   * The revived Original Creator must have the ability to think and interact with the environment in any form (including physical and non-physical) without any external interference, except in cases for support.

-* If all of the conditions under this section are met, then the Agreement will be terminated immediately upon the Original Creator's revival.

 ### Original Identity Conditions

 * For the Original Creator to satisfy having an "Main Identity", it must satisfy all of these conditions: